rachelhisko/hiskodesigns.ca/README.md

 ![](me.jpg)

-I always try to think outside the box.
-I challenge myself to consider many different perspectives then my own.

- I feel that when I think diversely, it will allow me to contribute something to the world that will help make a difference.
+I am a Graphic Designer with a passion towards human-centered designs.
+I primarily focus on innovative concepts regarding the User Interface and the User Experience (UI/UX).

+I am an out of the box thinking, always challenging myself to consider alternative perspectives, other than my own.
+By contemplating various viewpoints, it will help me realize unique ideas that may make significant change in the world.

-I believe that I am put on this earth for a reason, that reason being to design web or app base interfaces that anyone can use and actually benefit from it.
-I want to design interfaces that will help people live sustainable lives and contribute back...
+I believe that I was put on this earth for a reason, to use my skills as an inspired designer to develop an app-based interface that may have a positive impact on people.
+I want to design interfaces that will assist people to live a balanced life, while helping to create a more sustainable world.
+Sustainability is the foundation of my work; by always trying to provide alternative methods to simplify our global and individual dilemmas.

-Sustainable, is a term I constantly have in the back of my mind.
-I try to think in a way, being is that sustainable, if not how can I fix it to better our world.

 - [https://www.instagram.com/hiskodesigns/]
 - [https://www.behance.net/RHisko11]